 It’s nuts that I’m already this far on my third book, which will be released in late July or early August.
-It seems just last month I launched Freedom Money (actually released in March).
+It seems just last month I launched Freedom Mindset (actually released in March).

 I guess writing a book is like many things in life.
 Once you do it a few times and take bruises along the way, you become more efficient each time.